 Assuming you have an email-compatible printer, the first thing you need to do is activate the email function.
 The enabling process will vary from device to device -- Epson users are going to want to activate Epson Connect, for instance -- but the entire process should be outlined in greater detail in your printer’s manual or on the manufacturer’s website.
 The printer will be assigned a default email address upon activation -- which will likely amount to a series of random characters at a specified domain name -- but you can change this later to something you will actually remember.
 Although your iPhone doesn’t need to be connected to the same wireless network as your printer to use email printing, the printer will still be required to connect via Wi-Fi as opposed to a standard USB cable.

 Step 2: Print

 If neither AirPrint nor e-mail printing are viable options, you can always settle for software directly from your printer’s manufacturer or another third-party source.
 We recommend snagging Presto (formerly FingerPrint) and downloading the free iOS app, which is compatible with nearly all printers.
-There is a version available for Android and Chrome that allows you to print from devices connected to the same Wi-Fi network as your computer and printer.
+You can also get this app on Android and Chrome.
+It works by connecting your printer and computer to third-party devices as long as they are both on the same Wi-Fi network.